janis-me/handlery/packages/docs/src/index.md

 features:
   - title: Type-Safe
     icon: 🔒
     details: All types are inferred from your event emitter and can always be extended!
+Automatically!
   - title: Tiny
     icon: 📦
     details: Just a class and some (optional) decorator functions.
-Super simple
+Super simple, super fast.
   - title: Feature-rich
     icon: 🚀
-    details: Supports all kinds of patterns, automatic unsubscribe, pre-registering, multiple event emitter libraries etc.
+    details: Supports all kinds of patterns, automatic unsubscribe, pre-registering, multiple event emitters/libraries etc.
+  - title: Well tested
+    icon: ✅
+    details: Unit-tested, checked with many <a href="https://github.com/janis-me/handlery/tree/main/examples/simple/src">examples</a> and used in production
 ---

 ---